kammitama5/kammitama5.github.io/_posts/2020-05-03-Sunday-May-3rd.md

 ## Art (Sculpture, Painting, Drawing, Digital, 3D Modelling, CAD, beginnings of programming...)
 - I worked on putting together hundreds of fluorescent lamps over Thanksgiving break for my friend's fine art lighting installation (LA)
 - Art Director's Guild (Tuesday nights live drawing).
-I also took part in one Art Director's Guild gallery show where three of my artworks were featured.
+I also took part in one Art Director's Guild gallery show where three of my artworks were featured (LA).
-- Animation Guild (Jon's perspective class and many of Gnass's live drawing classes)
+- Animation Guild (Jon's perspective class and many of Gnass's live drawing classes)(LA)
 - Dr. Sketchy's (took part in their 72 hour long weekends of live drawing; anyone remember Turkish nights themed drawing as well?)
+(LA)
-- Bob Kato's workshops (did those before I realized I didn't enjoy costume drawing as much)
+- Bob Kato's workshops (did those before I realized I didn't enjoy costume drawing as much) (LA)
 - I was also part of the Los Feliz Drawing Club.
-That was pretty fun, and they had heard of the [place I am from, which is kind of rare in LA.](https://en.wikipedia.org/wiki/Trinidad_and_Tobago)
+That was pretty fun, and they had heard of the [place I am from, which is kind of rare in LA.](https://en.wikipedia.org/wiki/Trinidad_and_Tobago) (LA)
-- Concept Design Academy (took a bunch of digital painting classes there and Visual Communication and workshops)
+- Concept Design Academy (took a bunch of digital painting classes there and Visual Communication and workshops) (LA)
-- Red Engine School (took a bunch of digital painting classes there, eg Character Design, Environment Design, Worldbuilding)
+- Red Engine School (took a bunch of digital painting classes there, eg Character Design, Environment Design, Worldbuilding) (LA)
-- Foundation Arts (took a bunch of painting, charcoal and sight size drawing classes there; school is closed)
+- Foundation Arts (took a bunch of painting, charcoal and sight size drawing classes there; school is closed) (LA)
 - Studio Arts (took a bunch of vfx and digital 3D classes there; I took all the Modo and Vectorworks classes, Zbrush, Maya, Digital Sketching classes and learned some Typography in Illustrator).
 Got first taste of scripting.
+(LA)
 - David Simon Sculpting studio (he's awesome!)
+(LA)
-- Gnomon (took one sculpting class there)
+- Gnomon (took one sculpting class there) (LA)

 ## Art Makerspaces
 - Community Woodshop (LA);  took 2 classes there (cutting boards and bowls or something?)
+(LA)
 - Somewhere something (took a bunch of architecture-3D-node-programming classes there) (LA)
-- Matt's Molten Metalworks (LA); I took a few classes there, including one on MIG welding and mobile sculpture
+- Matt's Molten Metalworks (LA); I took a few classes there, including one on MIG welding and mobile sculpture (LA)
-- MakeSpace Arts;  I tried to go to their sculpting workshops, but I think they eventually folded :(
+- MakeSpace Arts;  I tried to go to their sculpting workshops, but I think they eventually folded :( (LA)
-- Acrobotic; did quite a few fun electronics classes here including setting up a weather server, and a home detection system (in Python)
+- Acrobotic; did quite a few fun electronics classes here including setting up a weather server, and a home detection system (in Python) (LA)
 - Keystone Art Space (I think the building was bought by the Agassis and turned into a school) (LA)

 ## Hackerspaces